Some of the key ideas included in this work

 My aim in this paper is not to answer all the questions but to draw attention to some that seem not to have been noticed by most researchers.
 I'll also make some suggestions for further research, and mention some of the history of these ideas that is not widely known.

-My own (unwitting!) work on this topic began while writing my 1962 DPhil thesis defending Kant's philosophy of mathematics Sloman(1962), but the ideas were expanded dramatically first when Max Clowes (Sloman-Clowes-1984) introduced me to AI in 1969, especially his work on vision, and later in discussions about epigenesis, with Jackie Chappell, since 2004, as reported in Chappell & Sloman(2007) (expanding our 2005 IJCAI paper into an invited journal article).
+My own (initially unwitting!) work on this topic began while writing my 1962 DPhil thesis defending Kant's philosophy of mathematics Sloman(1962), but the ideas were expanded dramatically later, initially when Max Clowes (Sloman-Clowes-1984) introduced me to AI in 1969, including his own work on natural and artificial vision, and later in discussions about epigenesis, with Jackie Chappell, since 2004, as reported in Chappell & Sloman(2007) (expanding our 2005 IJCAI paper into an invited journal article).

 Some key features of our theory are explained below, referred to as "The Meta-Configured Genome".

 Being invited to contribute to the Elsevier volume commemorating Alan Turing's life and impact Cooper & van Leeuwen (Eds.)
 2013 prompted the question: why was Turing writing a major paper on chemistry-based morphogenesis shortly before he died (included in the volume).
 My conjectured answer was that he was thinking about what I labelled "The Meta-Morphogenesis Project" Sloman (ongoing)) -- a study of forms and mechanisms of evolution, and ways in which products of evolution can change the scope of evolution.
 A subset of that is a new approach to developmental psychology.

 (Could Category Theory be relevant here??)